nextcloud/documentation/developer_manual/app/controllers.rst

 Responses
 =========
-Similar to how every controller receives a request object, every controller method has to to return a Response.
+Similar to how every controller receives a request object, every controller method has to return a Response.
 This can be in the form of a Response subclass or in the form of a value that can be handled by a registered responder.

 JSON
 ----